-The EAAE Education Academy launches a new series of three workshops focused on architectural design remote teaching issues.
+The EAAE Education Academy organized three workshops in spring 2021, focusing on architectural design remote teaching issues.

 The Workshop Series

 WS 1.
 05.02.21 Remote entry: First year experience (Moderator Michela Barosio)